Patterson and Sacramento State host Montana - WTOP News

 Missoula, Montana; Thursday, 9 p.m.
 EST

-BOTTOM LINE: Sacramento State plays the Montana Grizzlies after Austin Patterson scored 29 points in Sacramento State’s 80-75 loss to the Northern Colorado Bears.
+BOTTOM LINE: Sacramento State visits the Montana Grizzlies after Austin Patterson scored 29 points in Sacramento State’s 80-75 loss to the Northern Colorado Bears.

-The Hornets are 2-12 in conference play.
-Sacramento State gives up 70.5 points to opponents while being outscored by 4.7 points per game.
+The Grizzlies are 10-3 on their home court.
+Montana has a 2-0 record in games decided by 3 points or fewer.

 Montana is shooting 47.7% from the field this season, 1.2 percentage points higher than the 46.5% Sacramento State allows to opponents.
-Sacramento State averages 7.0 made 3-pointers per game this season, 0.7 more makes per game than Montana gives up.
+Sacramento State averages 7.0 made 3-pointers per game this season, 0.7 more makes per game than Montana allows.

-TOP PERFORMERS: Brandon Whitney is averaging 10.5 points and 4.5 assists for the Grizzlies.
-Aanen Moody is averaging 16.6 points and 3.9 rebounds while shooting 50.0% over the past 10 games for Montana.
+TOP PERFORMERS: Aanen Moody is averaging 15.7 points for the Grizzlies.
+Dischon Thomas is averaging 13.7 points over the last 10 games for Montana.

-Duncan Powell is scoring 12.8 points per game with 7.4 rebounds and 2.1 assists for the Hornets.
-Zee Hamoda is averaging 9.9 points and 4.2 rebounds while shooting 33.3% over the past 10 games for Sacramento State.
+Powell is averaging 12.8 points and 7.4 rebounds for the Hornets.
+Zee Hamoda is averaging 9.9 points over the past 10 games for Sacramento State.

 LAST 10 GAMES: Grizzlies: 7-3, averaging 76.1 points, 32.2 rebounds, 15.2 assists, 5.4 steals and 3.1 blocks per game while shooting 48.0% from the field.
 Their opponents have averaged 69.5 points per game.